avacadoadam/scrapy_platform/README.md

 Scrapy inputs and putputs have the ability to be chained.

+A type of spider may be a auth spider who provide with  login detials as input logins in and returns cookies and session information.

 Another example would be a genric spider that looks for contact if from html.

 All variables of a spider can be changed form the UI.